CUAnschutzBDC/Tutorials/snakemake/README.md

 $ cd ../
 ```

-One more important point, I didn't have to create a results directory.
-Snakemake will create output directories for you as long as the directory is part of the path in your `output` argument.
+One more important point, I didn't have to create a results directory. `Snakemake` will create output directories for you as long as the directory is part of the path in your `output` argument.

+The above code uses the `snakemake` package.
+To see all options you can pass to `snakemake` run `snakemake --help`

 ### Generalizing a rule
 *This corresponds to the rule `general_rule.snake`*